AnantChoudhari06/Basic-Subnet-Calculator/README.md

 # Basic-Subnet-Calculator
-This is a Subnet Calculator project which is written in Python.
+This is a Subnet Calculator project which is written in Python.\n
 • A command line subnet calculator using IP address and Subnet mask provided by the user.
 • The application will return 5 parameters: a.Network address